hxtomprice/automated-testing-workshop/tasks/01-intro-to-assertions/README.md

 If a test fails it will print out to the terminal as
 ```
-my function when today is Saturday should error
+myFunction when today is Saturday should error
 ```